Flat and Low Pitched Roofs

-A flat roof is not actually flat.
-It is a few degrees.
-Low pitched roofs can be nine to twelve degrees.
+A flat roof is not actually flat, but rather a few degrees.
+And, low pitched roofs can be nine to twelve degrees.

-The advantage of flat and low pitches roofs is that they can span great distances and are cheap to put up.
-Because they generally have metal as their roof cover they are light.
-Being light means that the number of trusses installed to hold them is less.
+The advantage of flat and low pitches roofs is that they can span great distances, and are cheap to put up.
+And because they generally have metal as their roof cover they are light.
+But being light means that the number of trusses installed to hold them is less.
 Roof battens are less too.
 So the whole roof structure is light.

 The disadvantages of low pitched roofs is that they leak more easily than a higher pitched roof.
 A high pitched roof has gravity pulling the water away.
-A flat roof is using overflow as the means of water runoff.
-A pitched roof will get water off the roof faster and a flat roof will get the water off slower.
-So a flatter roof has more water on the roof.
-While there is more water on a roof it has more time to be blown into unsealed flashing corners, and then run down inside the building.
+A flat roof is using overflow as a means of water runoff.
+A pitched roof will get water off the roof faster, and a flat roof will get the water off slower.
+So, a flatter roof has more water on the roof.
+And while there is more water on a roof, it has more time to be blown into unsealed flashing corners, and then run down inside the building.

 Inspectors cannot see behind a flashing.
 They cannot always tell if the flashing will hold away water or not.
 Often during a staged inspection an inspector can pick up problems before they happen.
-But after the construction, it is hard to tell.
+But after construction, it can be hard to tell.

-Water can get blown back up a flat roof more easily than a higher pitched roof.
-That water then can back up to a flashing and get blown into and under the flashing more easily.
+Water can also get blown back up a flat roof more easily than a higher pitched roof.
+Such water then can back up to a flashing, and get blown into and under the flashing more easily.

 The flashing shown in the photo here is open and not well made.
-Water can get in.
+Obviously, water can get in.
 While the roof is dry inside now, the roof sheet should be turned down more so water does not blow back up.
-The top flashing does not run the water off but rather will have a tendency to hold the water.
+That would be so the top flashing does run the water off, rather than have the tendency to hold the water.

 Think of a box gutter as being a very long bath tub.
 It fills up with roof water and needs to then be let out.

-You can see from the picture here that the box gutter fills with water which thus must exit.
+Here, you can see from the picture here that the box gutter fills with water which must exit.
 But if it blocks at the drain, or at the gutter ends, there can be problems.
 The water can then go up under the flashing on the parapet wall.

-So, buyers need to be aware.
-That is all you can do.
-You can get a specialist roof plumber to look at your roof all over.
-It is recommended, as well as a building inspector.
+So, buyers, you need to be aware.
+That is what you can do.
+But, you can also get a specialist roof plumber to look at your roof all over.
+It is recommended, as well as having a building inspector.

 Should you buy a new building, and the builder will not repair it’s defects, you can discuss it with the Department of Fair Trading here.